ethereum/ethereum-org-website/src/content/glossary/index.md

 An Ethereum client that does not store a local copy of the blockchain, or validate blocks and transactions.
 It offers the functions of a wallet and can create and broadcast transactions.

+## Mainnet {#mainnet}

+Short for "main network," this is the main public Ethereum blockchain.
+Real ETH, real value, and real consequences.
+(Contrast to "test net")

 ## Merkle Patricia Tree {#merkle-patricia-tree}

 A data structure used in Ethereum to efficiently store key&#x2013;value pairs.